Quasinormal modes of Schwarzschild black holes on the real axis

 Still, the derivative of $\arg(A_\mathrm{out})$ may contain invariant information, and actually, the derivative of the phase shift defined from the scattering amplitude $A_\mathrm{out}/A_\mathrm{in}$ appears to work in a similar manner to the one defined from $A_\mathrm{in}$ in principle.
-However, technically, the numerical accuracy tends to be degraded at high frequencies because of the very weak reflection by the potential.
-Hence, we focus on the phase shift defined from $A_\mathrm{in}$ and its derivative.
+However, from the technical point of view, the numerical accuracy tends to be degraded at high frequencies, because $\abs{A_\mathrm{out}}$ becomes small due to the very weak reflection by the potential.
+Additionally, the weak reflection at high frequencies makes $A_\mathrm{out}$ fairly sensitive to perturbations, so that its phase changes rapidly in a manner not necessarily related to the quasinormal modes.
+Hence, we focus on the phase shift defined from $A_\mathrm{in}$ and its derivative in this study.

 In the following, we apply the idea developed in this section to the investigation of ringdown signals and their stability in the Schwarzschild spacetime.
 However, we defer the discussion on the Regge-Wheeler potential and its perturbation to Sec.~\ref{sec:rw}.
 Instead, we start from investigating a toy model in the next section.